Universal Liouville action as a renormalized volume and its gradient flow: Preliminaries on Epstein surfaces

 \item If $e^\varphi = \frac{4}{(1+ |z|^2)^2}$, then for all $z \in \m C$, $(Z, \xi) = (0, 1)$. \item If $\varphi = \log 4 - 2 \log (1-|z|^2)$, i.e., $\rho = e^\varphi |\dd z|^2$ is the hyperbolic metric in $\m D$, then for $z = r e^{\ii \t} \in \m D$,

-This is consistent with Lemma~\ref{lem:example_disk} (and one of the advantage of choosing this convention is) that the Epstein--Poincar\'e map $\Ep_{\rho}$ maps $\m D$ onto the totally geodesic plane in $\m H^3$ bounded by $\partial \m D$. \end{itemize} \end{ex}
+This is consistent with Lemma~\ref{lem:example_disk} (and one of the advantages of choosing this convention is) that the Epstein--Poincar\'e map $\Ep_{\rho}$ maps $\m D$ onto the totally geodesic plane in $\m H^3$ bounded by $\partial \m D$. \end{itemize} \end{ex}

 More generally, we have the following explicit formula for the Epstein--Poincar\'e map associated with a simply connected domain $\O$. \begin{lemma} Let $f : \m D \to \O$ be a conformal map and $\Ep_{\O} : \O \to \S_\O$ the Epstein--Poincar\'e map.
-For $z = f(\z)$, $\z \in \m D$, we have
+If $z = f(\z)$, $\z \in \m D$, then

 \end{lemma}

 We verify from the explicit formulas that the expression of $\Ep_\O(f(0))$ coincides with the one in \eqref{eq:xi_0_EP} and that the Epstein map $\Ep_{\O}$ extends continuously to $\g$ as the identity map using the bounds